How To Use GPS Tracking For Delivery Fleet Vehicles

 3. Track Drivers on a Map in Near Real-Time and See Travel History

 After assigning the planned routes, you can start tracking delivery cars and drivers in near real-time on an interactive map.
 You can also verify if and how a route was completed by checking the travel history on the route planner.
-The route planner will allow you to detect route deviations or detours, see where drivers were, identify long and unauthorized breaks.
+The quickest route software will allow you to detect route deviations or detours, see where drivers were, identify long and unauthorized breaks.
 With all this information at hand, you can easily identify and prevent fuel card fraud.

 4. Use Tracking Data to Analyze Vehicles Performance